MihaelaVacarus/MS1-You-Plant-It/README.md

     - #### The **structure** plane.
 On the top side of the website the logo will be aligned in the upper left corner and moving along the line, the fixed navigation bar will be centered and contain five sections: ***Home, Gallery, Bundles, Events & Workshops and Get In Touch***.
 Each section follows an intuitive approach for the user and easily meets expectations by following a similar design.
 The content is minimalistic, yet informative enough.
     - #### The **skeleton** plane
         [Wireframes](assets/docs/ms1-wireframes.pdf)
     - #### The **surface** plane.
 For the font, I have chosen Montserrat Google font with a Sans Serif fallback.
-Favicon will be added and based on the logo to create cohesion and visual reassurement for the users.
+Favicon will be added and based on the logo to create cohesion and visual reassurance for the users.

 -   ### Design
     - #### Color Scheme